ecmwf/metview-docs/docs/confluence/tutorials/data_analysis_and_vis/data_part_2.rst

 If the column type is number, a vector is returned; if it is string, then a list of strings is returned.
 If the column cannot be found, an error message is generated.

-Next, find out how many values there are, using the ``count()`` function on one of the returned vectors.
+Next, find out how many values there are, using the :func:`count` function on one of the returned vectors.

 Finally, the following code shows how to construct a simple geopoints variable using only these columns (i.e. it will be in XYV format):